AidanJReid/Milestone-Project2/README.md

 #### Navigation

 * Rigorous testing was applied on the following features:
   - Hover over pie charts, bar, row charts and line graphs to ensure desktop users could see data.
-- Bars (on bar chart), segments (of pie charts), points (on line graph) all tested and confirmed and passing tests on desktop and mobile.
+  - Bars (on bar chart), segments (of pie charts), points (on line graph) all tested and passing tests on desktop and mobile.
-- Interactivity between charts tested.
+  - Interactivity between charts tested as elements on charts (both singular and multiple options) selected.
   - Reset buttons tested (on navbar, footer and those accompanying graphs)

 JQuery was added to help with the drop down for mobile users and tested on the mobile devices listed in the previous (General) section.